aligneddev/JQueryToAurelia/src/aurelia/EnergyAureliaWeb/README.md

+# Aurelia Energy Demo

-# Aurelia with ASP.NET Core using TypeScript
+## Started from: Aurelia with ASP.NET Core using TypeScript

 This skeleton works both with and without Visual Studio; however, the steps for getting up and running are different for these two scenarios.
 Please follow the correct set of instructions based on whether or not you are using Visual Studio.